jacksleight/statamic-lazy-logo/README.md

 <!-- /statamic:hide -->

 This Statamic addon automatically generates a control panel logo image based on the application name.
-It supports custom text and styles, different styles for the outside (login etc.) and inside pages, and can also set a background color or gradient on the outside pages.
+It supports custom text and styles, different logo styles for outside (login etc.) and inside pages, and setting an outside page background.

 > **Important:** This addon uses Statamic's white labeling feature, which is Pro only.
 Therefore this addon will only work with the Pro edition.